danleavitt0/9dots.io-pages-dev/OjNWpb2.md

 type: lesson
 title: "Interactive Art Wall: Little Bits"
 id: "danleavitt0-OjNWpb2"
-blurb: "Students will use #LittleBits to learn about sensors and test input/output combinations to learn how it works."
+blurb: "Students will use #LittleBits to learn about sensors and test input/output combinations to learn how it works.
+Students will use #LittleBits to learn about sensors and test input/output combinations to learn how it works."
 objective:
   - three
   - four